Top Tips from Students for Choosing a University

 - What programs can you get into with the grades you have?

 - What's it like at each university you're considering?
-What does the vibe feel like?

 - Do you prefer hands-on learning or learning about theories?

-Each university has its own group of unique teams and clubs.
+Each university has its own share of unique teams and clubs.
 If you're interested in a specific team, try reaching out to the coach to check out when tryouts are and talk to some current athletes.
 Get a feel for what the team is like and how you can make an impact through your own contributions!

 Not a big sports fan?
 No problem.
 Make sure you get to know what kinds of clubs each school has and which are of interest to you.
 Joining a club or a team can be a great way to build relationships and make new friends.